cynic-net/dent/dent/README.md

 The following options control the behaviour of `dent`:
 * `-q, --quiet`: Use `docker build --quiet` when building an image.
   (This may later make other things quieter as well.)
+* `-s SHELL, --shell SHELL`: Specify a shell other than `bash` to run in the container if an explicit command is not given.

 The following options control which image is used and building of the
 image: